RodrigoGonzalez/flake8-custom-import-rules/README.rst

                             be used in a package where third-party dependencies are intended to be minimized.

-standalone-modules          This flag allows you to define a list of
-                            packages that cannot import from any other packages within your base package.
-This
-                            ensures that certain packages remain
-                            standalone and do not introduce unwanted
-                            dependencies.
-For instance, you might have
-                            a 'standalone_package' that performs a
-                            specific task independently.
-To ensure it
-                            remains decoupled from the rest of the application, you can make this package
-                            standalone.
-It promotes modular design,
-                            aiding in maintainability and scalability.
-                            (e.g., within the base package have names like `common`, `utils`, `helpers`, etc.)

 third-party-only            This flag enforces that only third-party
                             modules can be imported, restricting the
                             use of standard library or project-specific